- 2 Bedrooms

 - Please be considerate of the neighborhood.
 Residents should be as friendly to you as you are considerate of them.
 Respecting late-night quiet hours and parking regulations can make a visit significantly more relaxing.

 - Ask a local.
 Local residences may point you in the right direction.

 - Remember to protect the property owner (and your things!) by keeping the vacation home secured while you are away, just like you would in your own home.

 - Tidy up a bit.
 Despite the fact that you're having to pay a house cleaning fee, The rental home needs to be in good shape.
 Kitchen sinks stuffed with dirty dishes, excessive beach sand on the flooring and sticky messes ought to be taken care of before leaving.

-- Once everything is out, perform a walk-through of the property to make certain no damage occurred during your remain.
-We suggest walking through with the property manager whenever feasible (this isn't always the case)..
+- Once everything is out, perform a walk-through of the rental home to be certain no property damage occurred during your stay.
+We recommend walking through with the rental manager whenever you can (this may not be possible)..
 If the property manager is not available, make sure to take photos of the property to record its condition.

 - How would you feel about your stay?
 Many rental websites seek reviews after your stay .
 Rental owners and property managers will thank you for glowing recommendations.
 If something went wrong and they did not fix it in a acceptable manner, or if the rental home was not as described, you may want to make it a point in your review.